A Section of the American Anthropological Association

 Proposals are accepted from everyone from graduate students to senior faculty and should include:

-Proposals should be submitted as an attachment and in-line text in an email to Michael Polson, Conference Chair, at email@example.com by November 14.
+Proposals should be submitted as an attachment and in-line text in an email to Michael Polson, Conference Chair, at email@example.com by December 20.
 Questions may also be directed to this email.
-Decisions will be made shortly after the AAA conference in December after which a Call for Papers will be circulated.
+Decisions will be made shortly after the deadline in December after which a Call for Papers will be circulated.
+Please contact Michael Polson if you are considering organizing a panel and have any questions or are looking to partner with others to edit a track.

 Inequality has recently found its way back into popular discourse.
 Buffeted by economic and ecological crises and haunted by a welfare-turned-surveillance state, many have come to doubt the ability of the present social system to produce an equitable, sustainable society.
 This doubt undergirded social movements from the Right and Left, with widely ranging demands, and has in turn been taken up particularly by a liberal economic, political, and intellectual “establishment.”
 Some see a genuine opportunity to reduce and eliminate inequality while others see a cynical rearguard defense of an unequal system in crisis.